On Schr\"{o}dinger Operators Modified by $\delta$ Interactions: Acknowledgments

 \section{Acknowledgments}

-F. Erman would like to thank H. Uncu for useful discussions on the spectrum of harmonic oscillator modified by delta interaction, and A. Bohm and M. Gadella for giving helpful insights on the Rigged Hilbert spaces and eigenfunction expansions.
+F. Erman would like to thank H. Uncu for useful discussions on the spectrum of harmonic oscillator modified by $\delta$ interaction, and A. Bohm and M. Gadella for giving helpful insights on the Rigged Hilbert spaces and eigenfunction expansions.
 O. T. Turgut would like to thank A. Michelangeli for various discussions on singular interactions and J. Hoppe for discussions and encouragement on this project.
+Moreover, O. T. Turgut thanks M. Deserno for the kind invitation to Carnegie-Mellon University where this work has come to completion.